ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 ### Modify the OpenAPI Contract Using Ballerina-Friendly Naming Conventions

-The `sanitize` subcommand sanitizes the OpenAPI contract file according to the best practices of Ballerina.
-The Ballerina-specific name extension x-ballerina-name is added to the schemas, including query names and object property names, which cannot be modified directly.
+The `sanitize` subcommand sanitizes the OpenAPI contract file according to the naming conventions of Ballerina.
+The Ballerina-specific name extension `x-ballerina-name` is added to the schemas, including query names and object property names, which cannot be modified directly.

 ```
 bal openapi sanitize [-i | --input] <openapi-contract-file-path>